 You lead the Kudun & Partners Japan practice.
 Tell us more about the firm and your role within it.

-Kudun & Partners is often described as a “young but experienced firm” because we are fairly new in the market (established in 2015), but the partners have an immense amount of domestic and international experience.
-We currently have 15 partners (grew from four in 2015) who are all from very reputable international or local law firms and over 50 associates.
+Kudun & Partners is often describe as a “young but experienced firm” because we are fairly new in the market (came into existence in 2015).
+But the partners have an immense amount of domestic and international experience.
+We currently have 15 partners (grew from four in 2015).
+They are all from very reputable international or local law firms and over 50 associates.
 It is a full service firm, with practice areas ranging from traditional corporate, M&A, capital markets, tax and dispute resolution to more modern and innovative practice groups such as digital law (KAP Cloud) and startups (called KAP-X).

 It is an exciting firm to be a part of, not least because it is not afraid of trying new things and catering to the needs of the market.
 I joined the firm 4 months ago as a partner and am head of their Japan practice.
 Japan is currently the largest foreign investor into Thailand, and the firm saw an opportunity to cater to the needs of the Japanese corporates entering the Thai market.
 In my role, I look after the firm’s existing Japanese clients, and am in the process of expanding the practice to cater to the needs of more Japanese corporates in Thailand.
 I worked in Tokyo for 3 years with an international firm and during that time, was given the opportunity to work with a number of large Japanese trading houses and manufacturers.
 I am half Japanese, was born in Japan and speak fluent Japanese.